Humans are fallible and can only in perpetuity have tentative knowledge of the ever-changing universe and never have absolute knowledge

 teaches us that for this to work the disadvantaged groups should not know what we were doing for them to avoid a terrible moral hazard downside

 , in a just and free society, they would indeed have to know it wouldn’t they?
-In fact doesn't Critical Race Theory
+In fact doesn't an intellectual event like Critical Race Theory

 The disadvantaged groups will know that they are being protected by the state with extramundane legal protections and that they are a stigmatized liberal group with extra legal rights.
 Rawl's principles on social justice asks that economies be set up in a fashion so that the disadvantaged groups, (the least advantaged among us), are better off than they would be otherwise.
 This is no more or less than the ideal of distributive justice, i.e., the use of state force to bring about, NOT equality before the law, BUT, equal outcomes.
-This is a thing not just wrong, impossible and forbidden to humanity as history shows us over and over again but so morally bankrupt that the whole world is turning against it except for intellectuals of the West, and specifically, American leftist-intellectuals.
+This is a thing not just wrong, impossible and forbidden to humanity as history shows us over and over again but so morally bankrupt that the whole world is turning against it except for intellectuals of the West, and specifically, American leftist-intellectuals, many who are neo-Marxists, (the worn cognitive function of applying Marxist philosophy to the social sciences is simply awkward, wildly embarrassing and exceedingly bad philosophy).
 Paraphrasing the economist, Schumpeter

 , the first thing a person will do for their ideals is lie, distort, self-deceive, and especially practice an overall confirmation bias